near/wallet-selector/packages/core/docs/guides/multilanguage-support.md

  #  Multi language support

 - Languages are detected from browser language settings.
-- If user preffered languages is not supported, english is rendered as default.
+- If user preffered language is not supported, english is rendered as default.

  ## How to use

 - Language files are located in locale folder in `packages\core\src\lib\locale`
-- In order for translations to be used `translate` function should be used, as in example below
+- In order for text to be translated `translate` function should be used as in example below

-### From locale file in `packages\core\src\lib\locale\en.json`

-- can be extended when needed following `packageName.secton.translationKey`structure
+- Can be extended when needed following `packageName.section.translationKey`structure

   ```ts
   {
   "modal": {